 Schools complete and submit their applications through the website.
-The applications include self-assessments of progress on six different criteria, as well as data, documentation and other evidence of success.
-Applicants are invited to contact NEPC research staff at firstname.lastname@example.org with any questions or requests for assistance.
+The applications include self-assessments of progress on six different criteria (6 of the 10, including the first 2 as required criteria), as well as data, documentation and other evidence of success.
+Applicants are invited to contact NEPC research staff at email@example.com with any questions or requests for assistance.

 Each school’s applications and supporting documents are reviewed by at least two members of our national panel of researchers and school leaders.
 The review process follows our rubric, which is based on the book Closing the Opportunity Gap as well as other relevant research.
 Schools are reviewed on each criterion but also holistically across all six criteria completed in their application.
 The recognized schools are all required to demonstrate either advanced or exemplary practices in the two primary criteria.
 Gold schools must demonstrate either advanced or exemplary practices on a total of at least five criteria, of which at least three must be exemplary.
 Silver school must demonstrate either advanced or exemplary practices on a total of at least four criteria, of which at least two must be exemplary.

 If schools are missing information or have reported information incorrectly, our project staff attempt to contact the school to obtain the correct information.